Hubert, Benjamin Franklin (1912)

-Benjamin Franklin Hubert (Class of 1912) left perhaps the most distinguished record of all of the African American pioneers at Massachusetts Agricultural College, joining his brother Zachary Taylor Hubert as a future president at an Historically Black College.
+Benjamin Franklin Hubert (Class of 1912) left perhaps the most distinguished record of all of the African American pioneers at Massachusetts Agricultural College, joining his brother Zachary Taylor Hubert in serving as a future president at an Historically Black College.

 "It isn't every class that has an AB walking unconcernedly about in its midst.
 Hube is the young person who bears those extra letters after his name.
 AB might mean 'at bat,' but it doesn't, for Ben was graduated from Atlanta Baptist College in 1907.
 The members of his Botany I table, remembering that last 'shout,' are rooting for him to win another Flint contest.
-Since his arrival here he has made good at Varsity football, and is a loyal classmate.”
+Since his arrival here he has made good at Varsity football, and is a loyal classmate."(1)

-The Flint Prize was a harbinger of the accolades we would win after leaving MAC.
-After Amherst, Hubert may have studied briefly at the University of Minnesota, but thereafter he carved a name for himself in higher education.
-By 1916, he had already earned the title of Director of Agriculture at the Agricultural and Mechanical College in Orangeburg, South Carolina (now South Carolina State University), leaving that position during the First World War to work as a special agent for the Army and Director of Agricultural Instruction among Black soldiers in France.
+The Flint Prize was a harbinger of the accolades Hubert would win after leaving MAC.
+After studying briefly at the University of Minnesota, he carved a name for himself in higher education.
+By 1916, Hubert had already risen to the title of Director of Agriculture at the Agricultural and Mechanical College in Orangeburg, South Carolina (now South Carolina State University), leaving that position during the First World War to work as a special agent for the Army and Director of Agricultural Instruction among Black soldiers in France.

 "I think in one respect you have misunderstood me.
 Far from believing that we should begin at the bottom and work up, I distinctly [believe] that we should begin at the top and use the educated power at the top to lift the masses at the bottom.
 Higher education is not for itself and its own enjoyment but furnishes the power and the leaverage by which the mass of people can obtain not only economic security but cultural progress.
 What I am trying to do then is to obtain for the masses especially in their industrial development the leadership of college graduates."